Gwendolyn M. Bookman, Director, Center for Global Studies - 336.517.2179 - firstname.lastname@example.org

 We have two Foreign Language Teaching Assistants joining us this year: Faith Ngubia from Kenya, teaching Swahili and Fadwa Bouguerra from Tunisia, teaching Arabic.
 Yi-Nung Lin is from Taiwan and will join us teaching Chinese through Alliance for Language Learning and Educational Exchange (ALLEX).

-The center is working with the Office of Admissions to develop additional strategies for recruiting international students.
-This year, through the continued support of the Global Undergraduate Exchange Program (Global UGRAD), Bennett is hosting two students: one from the Indonesia and one from Pakistan.
+The center is work-ing with the Office of Admissions to develop additional strategies for recruiting international students.
+This year, through the continued support of the Global Undergraduate Exchange Program (Global UGRAD), Bennett is hosting three (3) non-degree exchange students: all from Pakistan.

 We are participating in the U.S. State Department’s push to dramatically increase the number of Americans learning what it deems “critical need” and “less commonly taught” languages.